Lang: enLang: el

 • Identify which clauses in intellectual property agreements are permissible

-• Identify which behaviors of right holders constitute abuses of dominant position
+• Identify which behaviours of right holders constitute abuses of dominant position

 • Apply EU competition law to all types of intellectual property

-• Analyze how case law has set limits in various areas on the extent to which intellectual property can be enforced
+• Analyse how case law has set limits in various areas on the extent to which intellectual property can be enforced.

 Τeaching hours and credit allocation: 14 hours, 6 credits